SmithB23/KaggleStudentPreformanceClassifcation/README.md

 ## **Future Work**
 In the future, I would do more exploration of the data and potentially experiment with more encoding.

 In the future, what I would do that I beleive would have the highest impact, is expermiment with more models.
 It would be ideal to use mulitple models and compare them rather then basing everything off of one.
+Specifically I would be interested in finding out how well Random Forest classification does.
+I could look deeper into the code and play with different ways of feature engineering.